|2017 Mosquito Spraying Maps

 The City of Hurst will only spray if a positive sample is received from the Tarrant County Health Department and is limited to a ¼ mile radius around the positive site.
 The city’s primary defense in combating mosquitoes will be our larvicide program.
 It has proven to be a more effective method for treating mosquito-prone areas than spraying, without causing any harmful effects to people.
 We use this to treat public areas.
 If you need larvicide donuts they are available at Mr. C’s Ace Hardware and Lowes Home Improvement and in the Wal-Mart Lawn & Garden Department.
 All three stores are located in Hurst on Precinct Line Road.
-In addition to purchasing, larvacide donuts are offered for free in limited quantities during the Spring and Fall Good Neighbor Day Events which occur the last two (2) Saturday in April and October each year.
+In addition to purchasing, larvacide donuts are offered for free in limited quantities during the Spring Good Neighbor Day event which occurs the last Saturday in April each year.

 If requested, city crews will treat a given location with the larvacide briquettes — especially vacant houses with a pool or other areas of common standing water.
 To report a concern or to have your area added to the list for crews to set out the roaming trap, call the city's Environmental Services at 817.788.7217 or 817.788.7237.
 Requests can also be made through the mosquito control program manager at 817.788.7217 or by email to firstname.lastname@example.org.